xzhangfordham/Lab1/README.md

 #### General Hints:

 * Write your main function first.
 * Incrementally write one function and test it before moving to the next.
-Please refer to the slides  on how to implement these functions.

 1. selection: iterative selection sort function
 2. bubble: iterative bubble sort function